NikhilD2003/USTC-TK2016-Refactored/README.md

 * **System Requirements Documented:** Identified and documented the explicit requirement for `.NET Framework 3.5` to run the updated SplitCap tool on modern Windows machines, preventing the script from failing silently or throwing cryptic environment errors.

 ---

+## 📦 Dataset Access & Storage

+Due to the massive size of the network traffic files, the data is split into two access methods to keep this repository fast and lightweight:

+* **Raw PCAP & Session Data (`1_Pcap` & `2_Session`):** The original raw PCAP files and the extracted session folders total over 8 GB.
+You can download these full folders directly from my Google Drive here: `[Insert Google Drive Link Here]`.
+Place them in the root directory if you want to run the pipeline from the very beginning.

+* **Pre-Processed Sessions (`3_ProcessedSession`):** If you want to skip the Windows PowerShell extraction steps and jump straight into generating images with Python, I have included a compressed archive right here in the repository!
+Simply extract the `3_ProcessedSession.tar.gz` (518 MB) file into a folder named `3_ProcessedSession/`, and you are ready to run Step 4 (`3_Session2Png.py`).

 ## Prerequisites
 * **Python 3.8+**
 * **Windows PowerShell** (for running the `.ps1` extraction scripts)